- No, all activites in person

 Macro

 Opportunity to work with evaluation consultant in the development and implementation of a program evaluation of the program.
 Participate in program evaluation efforts, gather and analyze data.
 Opportunity for observing city budgeting process and how programs are funded during biennial budget process.
 Attend city council meetings.
-Visit to Olympia to meet with legislators who are MSWs
+Visit to Olympia to meet with legislators who are MSWs.

 Additional Perks or Funding